Perturbation theory for killed Markov processes and quasi-stationary distributions: Introduction

 In Section~\ref{sec:bdd_pert}, we consider the case of general bounded self-adjoint perturbations for self-adjoint generators.
 We give a general perturbation result in Theorem~\ref{thm:bdd_case}, and then apply this to logistic regression in Section~\ref{subsec:logistic}, which is the main current application of QSMC methods; see \cite{Pollock2020, Kumar2019}.

-In Section~\ref{sec:truncation}, we turn to study one particular unbounded perturbation, which corresponds to truncating a divergent killing rate.
-We first give a general perturbation result in Theorem~\ref{thm:unbdd_case}, and then apply this to a univariate Ornstein--Uhlenbeck setting where explicit bounds on the incurred bias can be derived.
+In Section~\ref{sec:truncation}, we turn to study one particular \textit{unbounded} perturbation, which corresponds to truncating a divergent killing rate.
+We first give a general perturbation result in Theorem~\ref{thm:unbdd_case}, and then apply this to an Ornstein--Uhlenbeck setting where explicit bounds on the incurred bias can be derived.

-Finally, in Appendix~\ref{sec:pf_bdd} we present some deferred proofs.
+Finally, in the Appendix we present some deferred proofs.